 Crisis Line advocates must be at least 18 years of age.
-Applicants will attend a preliminary interview to discuss roles and responsibilities.
-After the interview, the volunteer will be provided training through the use of online modules and in-office sessions.
-Once finished, the new volunteer will attend between 4-6 hours of face-to-face scenario training, to ensure they are able to respond to calls in a sensitive and appropriate manner.
+Applicants will attend a preliminary interview to discuss roles and responsibilities and scheduled for the 14-hour First Responder training, which occurs 2-3 times a year, in spring and fall.
+Once finished, the new volunteer will attend between 3-6 hours of face-to-face scenario training, to ensure they are able to respond to calls in a sensitive and appropriate manner.

 Crisis Line volunteers are required to carry a small cellphone with them from 4:30 p.m. to 9:00 a.m. the following morning, two times a month.
 The Centre can arrange for the pick-up and drop-off of the cellphones.